Marcus Daniell: 2020

-2021-22: Olympics Bronze medalist, hiatus due to knee injury
+2021-24: Olympics Bronze medalist, hiatus, retirement

 At the 2020 Summer Olympics he won the bronze medal in doubles with fellow New Zealander Michael Venus defeating Austin Krajicek and Tennys Sandgren.

 He suffered a knee injury in April 2022 which ruled him out of Wimbledon and for the rest of the 2022 season.

+In December 2023, after a long injury break, he resumed his career by finishing runner-up in the non-tour Wellington Open, and then won the ITF M15 event at the same venue a week later, both times with Finn Reynolds as his partner.

+He entered the 2024 Australian Open in doubles using protected ranking partnering Marcelo Demoliner.
+He entered the 2024 BNP Paribas Open as an alternate pair with John-Patrick Smith.
+He used protected ranking for Roland Garros, for Wimbledon and for the US Open.

+He retired at his home tournament, the 2025 ASB Classic.